lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 conversations without the help of a gateway node.
 In particular, they can provide support for the security functions required on a large network.
-Therefore, they can be integrated as fully developed peers into an IP network, but they need to be parsimonious with state memory, code space, and often power expenditure for protocol and application usage.
+Therefore, they can be integrated as fully developed peers into an IP network, but they need to be frugal with state memory, code space, and often power expenditure for protocol and application usage.